bradleyreaney/postman-herokuapp-demo/README.md

 Once thats installed, you'll need to naviagte to the location where the collection and environment files are located and run the following command `newman run <Collection File Name> -e <Environment File Name>`.
 For our example that would look like this `newman run NimbleHerokuAppDemo.postman_collection.json -e NimbleHerokuAppDemo.postman_environment.json`

 ![Newman CLI](https://assets.postman.com/postman-docs/newman-running-in-terminal.gif)

+##### GitHub actions workflow
+This repo in GitHub has also been setup to use GitHub actions.
+This will run the Newman tests once something has been committed to the master branch.
+ - The YAML for the actions can be found here - [Postman-herokuapp-demo actions YAML](https://github.com/bradleyreaney/postman-herokuapp-demo/blob/master/.github/workflows/newman-github-actions.yml)
+ - The actions that have run in the past are here - [Postman-herokuapp-demo actions page](https://github.com/bradleyreaney/postman-herokuapp-demo/actions)